subos2008/binance-tool/README.md

 # TODO

 - in-trades.js to know if there is a position on a trade trades:\$id:position
+- trade_definition that checks validity and makes everything BigNumber
 - remove AsyncErrorWrapper
 - log with timestamps
 - log in json